1874 Northwich F.C.: History

 Their first league game was played on 3 August 2013 against Oldham Boro, where 490 fans attended the game which finished 1–1.
 In their first season, the club finished third in Division One, initially missing out on promotion to the Premier Division on goal difference.
 However, following the resignation of Formby in May, Northwich were promoted in their place.
 In their second season, the club finished third in the Premier Division and entered the FA Cup for the first time.
 They finished fourth in the Premier Division in 2015–16, and also won the Mid-Cheshire Senior Cup, beating Witton Albion in the final.

 Ian Street resigned as first-team manager on 12 March 2017, with assistant Paul Bowyer and first-team coach Wayne Goodison becoming caretaker joint managers before being appointed on a permanent basis.
 The club went on to win the Mid-Cheshire Senior Cup with a 1–0 win over Northwich Victoria in the final.
 In 2017–18 they reached the semi-finals of the FA Vase, losing 4–2 on aggregate to Thatcham Town.
 The following season saw the club win the North West Counties Football League Cup, beating league champions City of Liverpool 1–0 in the final at Moss Lane.
 In July 2021 the club won the much-delayed 2019–20 League Cup, defeating Runcorn Town 6–3 in the final.
 After the 2020–21 season was curtailed due to the COVID-19 pandemic, the club were promoted to Division One West of the Northern Premier League having had the highest points-per-game (PPG) average in the North West Counties League Premier Division over the previous two curtailed seasons.
+In 2023–24 they finished bottom of Division One West and were relegated to the Premier Division of the Midland League.